 For most people in California, however, autumn means one thing: wine.

-Anyone interested in visiting Napa Valley during this busy time of the year should check out their official tourism webpage to better plan their visit.
+Anyone interested in visiting Napa Valley during this busy time of year should check out the official tourism webpage to better plan their visit.

 Summer In Fall?
 The Bay Area’s Bizarre Weather